|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Papua New Guinea (PNG) includes the eastern half of New Guinea plus the offshore islands of New Britain, New Ireland, Bougainville and offshore islands.
 To the east is the Solomon Islands.
 To the west is Papua Province (Provinsi Papua, Irian Jaya) in Indonesia.
-To the south borders the Coral Sea and Australia.
+To the south borders the Coral Sea and beyond Australia.
 Includes the Bismarck Sea and portions of the Solomon Sea and Coral Sea.
 Between 1884–1914 the northern portion was Deutsch Neu Guinea (German New Guinea) until September 1914.
 Prewar and during the Pacific War comprised of the Territory of Papua and Territory of New Guinea.
-Today, the Independent State of Papua New Guinea (PNG).
+On September 16, 1975 gained independence from Australia as the Independent State of Papua New Guinea.
 The national capital and largest city is Port Moresby.

 At the start of the Pacific War, the Japanese occupied the northern half of New Guinea.
 During World War II an estimated 1,000,000 Americans, 75,000 Japanese and 50,000 Australians were stationed in or transited the New Guinea area.
 The Papuan people were instrumental in the war, serving on the side of both the Japanese and Allies as guides, laborers, carriers, spotters and soldiers.

 On September 16, 1975 gained independence from Australia as the Independent State of Papua New Guinea with the Territory of Papua and Territory of New Guinea became Papua New Guinea (PNG).
-The nation is roughly the size of California.
 Today, the country is divided into twenty-two provinces plus the National Capital District (NCD).

 Papua New Guinea Mainland

 National Capital District (NCD) includes the national capital and largest city of Port Moresby and vicinity.